metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 **Steps to take**:

-You can check this by going into the **Admin** > **Permissions** for the table in question.
-Check that the sandbox exists, and that the question used to sandbox the table excludes the columns you don't want people to see.
+1. Go into **Admin Panel** > **Permissions** for the table in question.
+2. Check that the sandbox exists, and that the question used to sandbox the table excludes the columns you don't want people to see.

 ### Does the question used to set up the sandbox include the columns?